-At ironSource Gamefest 2018, Mishka Katkoff, who is the Head of Studio at Rovio and Founder of the popular Deconstructor of Fun blog, discussed 2019 predictions and trends for the mobile gaming industry.
+At ironSource Gamefest 2018, Mishka Katkoff, who is the Head of Studio at Rovio and Founder of the popular Deconstructor of Fun blog, discussed 2019 mobile game trends, predictions, and mobile gaming statistics for the mobile gaming and mobile app advertisement industry.
 Here’s what he had to say.

 What's next for casual games?

 Mishka breaks casual games into five subcategories: location-based games, arcade games, lifestyle games, puzzle games, and simulation games.

 As of August 2018, casual games (excluding APAC) amassed $559 million in net in-app purchase revenue, and 181 million downloads.

 In 2018, puzzle and simulation games were the only categories to increase year-over-year revenue, while location-based games failed to gain significant revenue market share.

 That said, downloads for puzzle games in 2018 steadily declined as CPIs rose, and downloads for arcade games took a nosedive likely because of market saturation.
 Downloads for simulation games increased nicely, bouncing back from hibernation.

 In 2019, we can expect these trends to continue, with revenue growing at a faster pace than downloads.